changj8/R-scripts-polar-networks/README.md

 # R_scripts
-R scripts used at NEI
+R scripts used for graphing the polar networks of miRNA-mRNA interactions